extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

   lists of values which the pattern will loop through

 If you eval the above pattern in Extempore, you'll hear a repeated[^repeated] synth line.
-You can modify & re-evaluate[^reeval] it and hear it change---try changing one of the numbers in the pattern list and see what happens.
+You can modify & re-evaluate[^re eval] it and hear it change---try changing one of the numbers in the pattern list and see what happens.

 [^repeated]: